Over 10 different ideas to help your team learn from failure.

-Caitilin Studdert is a Principal at ADAPTOVATE in Australia.
-She suggests four ways your team can ‘lesson the hurt’, and ‘increase the happy’ with failure.
+Caitilin Studdert is a principal at ADAPTOVATE in Australia.
+She suggests four ways your team can ‘lessen the hurt’ and ‘increase the happy’ with failure.

-- Set up a ‘FIVE WHYS’ session with FOOD galore – using the techniques from Eric Reis Lean Start Up get to the root cause of the problem to figure out why we failed.
-Information is power and food generates good discussion every time.
+- Set up a ‘FIVE WHYS’ session with FOOD galore – using the techniques from Eric Reis’s Lean Start Up get to the root cause of the problem to figure out why we failed.
+Information is power and food generates good discussion every time

-For more short articles from ADAPTOVATE please visit our blog page.
+For more articles from ADAPTOVATE please visit our

-Known as ‘The Protégé Effect, the website effectiviology says it’s a “a psychological phenomenon where teaching, pretending to teach, or preparing to teach information to others helps a person learn that information.
+Known as ‘The Protégé Effect, the website effectively says it’s “a psychological phenomenon where teaching, pretending to teach, or preparing to teach information to others helps a person learn that information.

 For example, a student who is studying for an exam could benefit from the protégé effect and improve their understanding of the relevant material, by teaching that material to their peers.”